givingjar/blog.givingjar.org/_posts/2018-12-31-charity-spotlight-able-eyes.md

 Building a community that empowers people with disabilities is one of several goals Meegan has for Able Eyes.
 She also wants to improve the exposure of Able Eyes and the virtual tours they create for businesses and other public venues across Lansing.

 Receiving donations for their first sponsored tour was also a very uplifting experience for Meegan.
-She would love to see more sponsorships and partnerships at Able Eyes.
+She would love to see more sponsorships and partnerships with Able Eyes.

 ## Big Wins